UEFA European Championship qualifying: Team records

 The below table compares the overall records of all teams that have participated in qualification.
 Teams are ordered by points using the three points for a win system, then by goal difference, and then by goals scored.
 Note that this order does not represent any official rankings, and qualification tournaments are not direct competitions between all teams.

 The "Qualifying attempts" column only counts qualifying campaigns where the team played at least one match, while the "Appearances in the finals" also include automatic qualifiers.

 As per statistical convention in football, matches decided in extra time are counted as wins and losses, while matches decided by penalty shoot-outs are counted as draws.

-The table is accurate as of UEFA Euro 2020.